AIMET model quantization

 • .h5 and .pb for Keras

 Applying AIMET Quantization features may involve some trial and error in order to find the best optimizations to apply on a particular model.
-We have included some debugging steps in the Quantization Guidebook that can be tried when quantization accuracy does not seem to improve right off the bat.
+If quantization accuracy does not seem to improve, see the debugging steps in the Quantization Diagnostics.